Galaxies, Early Universe, Space Telescopes

 Short Bio

-Aaron Yung is currently a NASA Postdoctoral Fellow at NASA Goddard Space Flight Center, the world’s leading space telescope development facility .
-His work focuses on developing physical models for galaxy formation, with specific interest in the early episodes of our universe's evolution history.
-Aaron’s signature work Semi-analytic forecasts work provides crucial simulated data for NASA’s flagship Webb and Roman Space Telescopes.
+Aaron Yung is a Giacconi Fellow at the Space Telescope Science Institute (STScI).
+Dr. Yung's research focuses on developing physical models for galaxy formation, with specific interest in the early episodes of our universe's evolution history.
+He is known for a series of publications entitled "Semi-Analytic Forecasts for the Universe”, which provides crucial predictions and simulated data products that help the design of extragalactic surveys with NASA’s flagship Webb and Roman Space Telescopes.

 學術簡介